 The David E. Brown Lifetime Achievement Award recognizes an individual for his or her accomplishments in wildlife biology and management over their lifetime.

-David Brown is the first recipient of this award, named in his honor.
+David Patton is the second recipient of this award.

 Doug Morrison Award

 The Doug Morrison Award is given in memory of Doug Morrison to an Arizona Biologist in a non-supervisory position who has made significant contributions to the management and conservation of wildlife in Arizona.
 This Award exemplifies the dedicated work ethic of the Chapter’s former President and U.S. Forest Service Biologist, Doug Morrison.
 Contributions are in areas of wildlife research, education, and training, management, or law enforcement.

 Technological advances have untapped potential for the field of wildlife management.
 People with a solid wildlife foundation and a mastery over these new technologies will lead us into the future.
 Haley Nelson is one such person.
 As an example of this, last fall, Haley built a full suite of digital tools to improve the safety and efficiency of large-scale ungulate captures.
 Her integrated toolset allowed for real-time tracking of aircraft, capture support teams, animal observations, and collar deployments.
 These improvements helped to minimize both the cost and safety risks associated with extended helicopter operations.
 Haley’s work has the potential to radically influence many of the processes and procedures all of us in the room will follow over the next decade and beyond.

 The Professional Service Award is given to an Arizona biologist for outstanding contributions to management and conservation of wildlife.
 This individual is also recognized for their professional work standards and conduct.
 Contributions are in the areas of wildlife research, education, and training, management, conservation, or law enforcement.